Climate of Argentina: Regional climate

 In general, Argentina has four main climate types: warm, moderate, arid, and cold, all determined by the expanse across latitude, range in altitude, and relief features.
 The arid and cold climates predominate in the west and south while the warm and moderate climates predominate in the center and north.
 The Arid Diagonal traverses the country from the northwest to the southeast.
 The vast size, and wide range of altitudes, contribute to Argentina's diverse climate.
 Argentina possesses a wide variety of climatic regions ranging from subtropical in the north to subantarctic in the far south.
 Lying between those is the Pampas region, which features a mild and humid climate.
 Under the Köppen climate classification, Argentina has 11 different climate types: Humid Subtropical (Cfa, Cwa), moderate oceanic (Cfb), warm semi-arid (BSh), subtropical highland oceanic (Cwb), warm desert (BWh), cold semi–arid (BSk), cold desert (BWk), moderate Mediterranean (Csb), cold oceanic (Cfc), and tundra (ET).
 Consequently, there is a wide variety of biomes in the country, including subtropical rain forests, semi-arid and arid regions, temperate plains in the Pampas, and cold subantarctic in the south.
 However, despite the diversity of biomes, about two-thirds of Argentina is arid or semi-arid.
 Argentina is best divided into six distinct regions reflecting the climatic conditions of the country as a whole.
 From north to south, these regions are Northwest, Chaco, Northeast, Cuyo/Monte, Pampas, and Patagonia.
 Each climatic region has distinctive types of vegetation.

 Temperatures are the highest in the northern parts, averaging around 30 °C during summer.
 Precipitation ranges from 700 mm in driest and western parts of the Chaco to around 2000 mm in the extreme east.
 The center and east of Argentina have a temperate climate with annual precipitation between 800 and 1200 mm and mean annual temperatures between 15 and 20 °C. The climate in the center of the country becomes more arid towards the west.
-In the south (Patagonia), most precipitation falls in the Bosque Andino Patagónico located in the Andes while the in the east on the Patagonian Steppe, the climate is arid with mean annual precipitation around 200 mm.
+In the south (Patagonia), most precipitation falls in the Bosque Andino Patagónico located in the Andes while in the east on the Patagonian Steppe, the climate is arid with mean annual precipitation around 200 mm.
 Temperatures in Patagonia exceed 0 °C during winter months and owing to the maritime influences of the surrounding Pacific and Atlantic oceans, the thermal amplitude is smaller than at similar latitudes in the Northern Hemisphere.